Library Policy

 checked out at one time.

-The loan period for books, audio books, videos, and puppets is two weeks.
+The loan period for books, audio books, videos, and puppets are two weeks.

 Magazines may be checked out for four days.